 Duplicated or split layers retain the Quality setting of the original layer.

-To toggle between Best and Draft quality of selected layers, click the Quality switch in the Timeline panel.
-To choose from all three options, choose Layer > Quality:
+To toggle between Best (bilinear sampling), Draft, and Best (bicubic sampling) quality of selected layers, click the Quality switch in the Timeline panel.
+To choose from all these options plus the Wireframe option, choose Layer > Quality:

 Displays and renders a layer using subpixel positioning, anti-aliasing, 3D shading, and complete calculation of any applied effects.
 Best requires the most time for rendering—both for previews and for final output.